Notice of Annual General Meeting in Acarix AB

 Number of shares and votes

-The total number of shares in the Company as of the date hereof amounts to 141,045,437 shares, whit a corresponding number of votes.
+The total number of shares and votes in the Company as of the date hereof amounts to 251,972,194.
 The Company holds no own shares.

-Copies of accounts, audit report, complete proposals including the complete proposed new articles of association, proxy forms, forms for advance voting and other documents that shall be available in accordance with the Swedish Companies Act are available at the Company at Jungmansgatan 12, 211 19 in Malmö and at the Company's website www.acarix.com, at least three (3) weeks in advance of the annual general meeting and will be sent to shareholders who request it and provide their e-mail or postal address.
-A statement on the nomination committee's proposal regarding the board of directors is available on the Company's web site as from today and will be sent to shareholders who request this report and provide their e-mail or postal address.
+Copies of accounts, audit report, complete proposals, proxy forms, and other documents that shall be available in accordance with the Swedish Companies Act are available at the Company at Jungmansgatan 12, 211 19 in Malmö and at the Company's website www.acarix.com, at least three (3) weeks in advance of the annual general meeting and will be sent to shareholders who request it and provide their e-mail or postal address.
+A statement on the nomination committee's proposal regarding the board of directors is available on the Company's website as from today and will be sent to shareholders who request this report and provide their e-mail or postal address.

 Processing of personal data